The All Party Parliamentary Jazz Group Review Of Jazz In England

 “Teesside University Business School is proud to support the Review of Jazz in England.
 This is a very timely project that will provide the analysis to allow for fresh strategic thinking to ensure a sustainable future for this wonderful music.
 I am delighted our students are being afforded the opportunity to contribute to this exciting project and, in so doing, develop their professional skills.”

-The All Party Parliamentary Jazz Appreciation Group (APPJAG) aims is to encourage wider and deeper enjoyment of jazz, to increase Parliamentarians’ understanding of the jazz industry and issues surrounding it, to promote jazz as a musical form and to raise its profile inside and outside Parliament.
-APPJAG currently has over 116 members from the House of Commons and House of Lords across all political parties.
-The Group’s officers, as at the Annual General Meeting of 22nd March 2021, are Co-Chairs:, John Spellar MP and Lord Mann, Secretary, Sir Greg Knight MP, Vice Chairs, Alison Thewless MP and Chi Onwurah MP.
+The All Party Parliamentary Jazz Group (APPJG) aims is to encourage wider and deeper enjoyment of jazz, to increase Parliamentarians’ understanding of the jazz industry and issues surrounding it, to promote jazz as a musical form and to raise its profile inside and outside Parliament.
+APPJG currently has over 116 members from the House of Commons and House of Lords across all political parties.
+The Group’s officers, as at the Annual General Meeting of 1st March 2022, are Co-Chairs:, John Spellar MP and Lord Mann, Secretary, Sir Greg Knight MP, Vice Chairs, Alison Thewless MP and Chi Onwurah MP.
 Treasurer is Ian Paisley MP.
-Officers are Lord Colwyn and Sarah Champion MP.
+Officers are Lord Colwyn, Sarah Champion MP, Lord McNicol of West Kilbride and Patrick Grady MP

 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in this report are those of the group.
 This is not an official publication of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.